 VOCAL MUSIC FACULTY

-Director of Choral Studies, conducts Chorale, Madrigal Singers, Tenor-Bass Choir, and a caFellas.
-He also teaches Sight-Singing and is the vocal coach for senior recitals.
+Shannon Carter, Director of Choral Studies at Kinder High School for the Performing and Visual Arts, conducts Chorale, Madrigal Singers, Tenor-Bass Choir, and Concert Singers, teaches Sight-Singing/Ear-Training, First Year Essentials, and assists with Class Voice.
 Kinder HSPVA ensembles under his direction have won the prestigious American Classic San Antonio Madrigal and Chamber Choir Festival, have won the American Classic A Celebration of Excellence, have been named The American Prize in Choral Performance - School and Youth Division 3rd Place Winner, and have been named the Mark of Excellence National Choral Honors National Winner.
 In 2018, the Kinder HSPVA Chorale performed at American Choral Directors Association Southwestern Division Conference in Oklahoma City, Oklahoma.

 Prior to joining the faculty at HSPVA, Mr. Carter was the Choir Director and Fine Arts Department Chair at Seven Lakes High School in Katy, Texas from 2005-2014.
 During his tenure, the Seven Lakes Chorale Women performed at the 2009 Texas Music Educators Association Convention.
 Mr. Carter also held positions at Cinco Ranch High School, Klein Forest High School, and Harlingen South High School.
 In 2001 he received the Klein Forest High School Outstanding Teacher Award, and in 2011 he was named Seven Lakes High School Teacher of the Year.